PostHog/posthog.com/contents/handbook/strategy/overview.md

 **Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs. adapt to it**

 * _Reject_: We enable our customers to ingest, store and analyze data on their infrastructure, we don't believe tons of integrations, dealing with multiple vendors and sending sensitive data to multiple cloud providers is the right approach.
+Providing all the apps and a customer data platform in one place, removes the need to setup a warehouse in the first place.

 ## Direction for 2022